-Where are they now?: Stacy Lee Slaughter Peyakov (Class of 1984)
+Where are they now?: David Lewis (Class of 1969)

 Q: Current occupation

-Q: What post high school education did you pursue? (degrees, certifications, jobs, etc)
+Q: What post high school education did you pursue?

 Q: Describe your career path and current occupation